Alecyorgesen/startup/notes.md

 Can a DNS A record can point to an IP address or another A record. to an ip address and not another a record.
 Port 443, 80, 22 is reserved for which protocol? unecrypted web traffic, https, secure shell (ssh) What will the following code using Promises output when executed?

+What is the default port for HTTP/HTTPS/SSH?
+80/443/22 What does an HTTP status code in the range of 300/400/500 indicate?
+An error What does the HTTP header content-type allow you to do?
+It specifies the data being sent, I usually use json What does a “Secure cookie”/”Http-only cookie”/”Same-site cookie” do? https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies
+It helps to prevent cross site forgery attacks.
+People can try to steel information by requesting cookies meant for other websites.

+How should user passwords be stored?
+They should be encrypted!
+That way you can encrypt the password they send in later and compare the 2.

+It allows back and forth conversation between client and server.
+Various clients can communicate with each other through the server.
+What do the following acronyms stand for?
+JSX, JS, AWS, NPM, NVM Javascipt XML, Javascript, Amazon Web Services, Node Package Manager, Node Version Manager

+What does a React component with React.useState do?
+It creates a variable that when changed it updates the visuals in the app.
+What does the State Hook/Context Hook/Ref Hook/Effect Hook/Performance Hook do? https://react.dev/reference/react/hooks
+It passes it down as a prop.
+Useful when parents are distant.
+That's for context.
+Ref holds information that isn't used for rendering.
+Effect with rerun the code inside when certain things are updated depending on what you pass in as the second parameter.
+Careful about infinite loops! connect to and syncronize with external systems.
+UseMemo caches the result of an expensive calculation, and useCallback caches a function definition for passing it down to an optimized component.
+What does the package.json file do? configuration file for managing dependencies, scripts, project metadata.
+It has the version numbers it should use and such!
+What does the fetch function do? it makes http calls, specifically to apis What does node.js do? it runs a javascript file using the same interpreter chrome uses.
+What does pm2 do?
+It reruns applications that crash, and it also start things up when a system restarts.
+What does Vite do?
+It gives you a convenient React development environment.